UCL-EO/geog0111/README.md

 [class timetable for 2022/23](notebooks/TIMETABLE.md)

-The course takes place over 10 weeks in term 1, on Monday in the UCL Computing Lab (113) in [Torrington (1-19)](https://www.ucl.ac.uk/estates/roombooking/building-location/?id=086), UCL.
+The course takes place over 10 weeks in term 1, on Monday 11:00-14:00 in the UCL Computing Lab (G20) in [CHRISTOPHER INGOLD BUILDING, 20 GORDON STREET, LONDON, WC1H 0AJ](https://www.ucl.ac.uk/estates/roombooking/building-location/?id=067), UCL.

 Classes take place from the second week of term to the final week of term, other than Reading week.
 See UCL [term dates](https://www.ucl.ac.uk/students/life-ucl/term-dates-and-closures/term-dates-and-closures-2022-23) for further information.